Ferdi265/flow3r-scalar/README.md

 mode is indicated by a line (|) at the note where the interval sequence wraps around.

+This menu is indicated by a square (◼) next to the bottom left petal.

 - tilt left: previous mode
 - tilt right: next mode
 - press down: go to Settings Menu